pragmint/open-practices/practices/open-telemetry-practice.md

 ### Slow & Measurable

-- **Product KPIs.** Monitor conversion rates, drop-offs, or booking throughput tied to system optimizations.
+- **Improved Product KPIs.** Monitor conversion rates, drop-offs, or booking throughput tied to system optimizations.
+When problems are surfaced, they're more likely to be solved.

 ### Slow & Intangible

-- **Cross-Team Collaboration.** Engineers, PMs, and leaders should reference telemetry data when discussing reliability or performance decisions, replacing anecdote-driven debates.
+- **Improved Cross-Team Collaboration.** Engineers, PMs, and leaders should reference telemetry data when discussing reliability or performance decisions, replacing anecdote-driven debates.
 Gauge this via meeting observations, PM feedback, and roadmap discussions.

 ## Supporting Capabilities